In this article we will take a look at configuring database copies in the new DAG.

 [PS] C:\>Get-MailboxDatabaseCopyStatus "Mailbox Database 1" | ft -auto Name Status CopyQueueLength ReplayQueueLength LastInspectedLogTime ContentIndexState ---- ------ --------------- ----------------- -------------------- ----------------- Mailbox Database 1\E15MB1 Mounted 0 0 Healthy Mailbox Database 1\E15MB2 Healthy 0 0 6/02/2013 10:14:37 PM Healthy

-In the next part of this article series we’ll look further at some of the administrative tasks for managing database copies.
+In the next part of this article series we’ll look further at managing database switchovers for Exchange 2013 Database Availability Groups.